arkency/posts/posts/2017-04-09-all-rails-service-objects-as-one-ruby-class.md

 The app layer defines its own exceptions so they're declared at the top.
 After that it has a number of public methods, each responsible for handling one user request.

-I've followed one important rule here - the service layer knows nothing about http-related stuff.
+I've followed one important rule here - **the service layer knows nothing about http-related stuff**.
 This is left to controllers to handle.
 Rails is great at this.

 ```
 #!ruby